 As part of a financial aid package, student and/or parent loans are often an important part of paying for a college education.
-Federal loans can be borrowed in students’ or parents’ names, and must be repaid.
-However, most are at a significantly lower interest than other private loans.
+Federal loans can be borrowed in students’ or parents’ names (for dependent students), and must be repaid.
+However, most are at a significantly lower interest rate than other private loans.

 In order to borrow student or parent loans—or to see if they might be a good option for you and your family—you must complete a FAFSA for each academic year you want loan funding.
 Generally, you will start loan repayment six months after you graduate or leave college.